wazuh/wazuh-kubernetes/cleanup.md

 Steps to perform a clean up of our deployments, services and volumes used in our environment.

-## Wazuh managers

-The deployment of the Wazuh cluster of managers involves the use of various statefulSet elements as well as configuration maps and services.
+## Delete the cluster

-To delete your Wazuh cluster just use: `kubectl delete -k .` from this repository directory.
+To delete your Wazuh cluster just use `kubectl delete -k .` from this repository directory.

-### Delete the persistent volumes manually.
+## Delete the persistent volumes manually.

 Since we use `reclaimPolicy: Retain` in the storage class definition you must delete volumes manually if you want to clean these as well.